PRESS MATERIALS

-Dr Eugene Seow is a Singapore-based practice-led higher education academic specialising in studio-based learning, curriculum and assessment, supervision, rhythm-section pedagogy, and aural skills within higher music education.
+Dr Eugene Seow is a Singapore-based practice-led higher music education academic specialising in aural fluency, musical judgement, ensemble pedagogy, curriculum and assessment, supervision, and artistic research.

-He lectures across LASALLE College of the Arts and Singapore Raffles Music College.
-He works with the National University of Singapore and Nanyang Technological University in ensemble, musicianship, and guest-teaching contexts.
-His work spans higher music education, assessment design, and practice-led pedagogy in contemporary and conservatoire-adjacent settings.
+He lectures and supervises across LASALLE College of the Arts and Singapore Raffles Music College, and works with National University of Singapore and Nanyang Technological University student music communities in ensemble, musicianship, and guest-teaching contexts.
+His work spans higher music education, assessment design, practice-led pedagogy, and contemporary/conservatoire-adjacent music learning.

-A concise overview of academic appointments, teaching and supervision experience, curriculum and assessment work, and selected publications.
+A concise overview of academic appointments, research profile, teaching and supervision experience, curriculum and assessment work, and selected publications.

 Download PDF

-Details of ensemble, aural skills, musicianship, and rhythm-section teaching within undergraduate and postgraduate contexts.
+Details of ensemble pedagogy, aural fluency, musicianship, rhythm-section teaching, practice-led supervision, and workshop design within undergraduate and postgraduate contexts.

 These portfolios were submitted as formal assessment materials for Fellowship awards across percussion, contemporary piano accompaniment, electric bass, and composition.
-Each represents a credentialed, externally examined standard of musicianship evaluated by international boards.
+They document externally assessed, credentialed standards of musicianship across performance, accompaniment, creative work, and applied contemporary practice.

 Percussion Fellowship Recital — Highlights

-A curated programme featuring works for snare drum, drum set, hybrid/world percussion, and digital brushwork.
+A curated programme featuring snare drum, drum set, hybrid/world percussion, and digital brushwork.

-Repertoire spans classical études, original compositions, and jazz medleys, foregrounding rhythmic layering, extended techniques, and narrative-based percussion performance.
+The repertoire spans classical études, original compositions, and jazz medleys, foregrounding rhythmic layering, extended technique, and narrative-based percussion performance.

 Award: F.Perf.ASMC — Australian Society of Musicology and Composition (ASMC)